revandpratama/arnatech-edc/NOTES.md

 ## 🤖 AI Usage Notes

+AI Used:
+- ChatGPT 5 for general purpose advice and assistant
+- Gemini Pro: for advance debugging and reasoning that require bigger context and more thoughtful approach

 This project was developed with the assistance of AI tools to enhance productivity and ensure best practices during development.
 Below are the specific areas where AI was utilized:

 ### 1. Debugging